 - In order to get into different payment plans or navigate your options for getting your loans out of default, you’ll need to get in touch with your student loan servicer

-- Right now call centers are shutting down, but you can still reach your student loan servicer in other ways.
+- Earlier this year, call centers were shutting down and borrowers struggled to get in touch with their servicers.
+You can still reach your student loan servicer in other ways.
 You can email, use online portals, or use social media to reach your student loan servicer for both federal and private student loans.
 If you cannot reach them through normal mechanisms you should consider contacting them through social media, as they are often more responsive that way (see list).

 - If you have private student loans, some lenders may offer alternative payment plans so you should discuss your options with your lender

 - Your student loan servicer will automatically apply the suspension and interest rate reduction to your account.
 However, if you are currently enrolled in autopay then you may still be making automatic monthly payments, so we recommend getting in touch with your servicer to cancel autopay if you do not want to make payments during this time.

 - If you had an automatic payment that was processed after March13, 2020, you can request a refund by contacting your student loan servicer.